-Simendea will be joining us in the Middle School, or Cycle 1 (grades 7 and 8), co-teaching with Haley Horton.
+This will be Simendea’s 2nd year with Middle School, or Cycle 1 (grades 7 and 8), co-teaching with Haley Horton.
 She has twenty years of experience as a generalist at the elementary level and teaching middle school English and Humanities (Social Studies, Art, Music Appreciation, etc.).

 She has taught at international schools around the world as well as public and private schools in the US.
 Simendea holds a B.A. in English/Language Arts from Siena Heights University and an M.A. in teaching from Marygrove College.
 Having lived and taught in countries around the world, she has a broad view of the world with a deep appreciation for diversity.
 She is engaged in the IMC Secondary Montessori Teacher Education Program.

 Amy Kremer-Treibly, M.A. - Secondary Guide